 There are various ways to achieve these ends:

 • conventions with universities

 • ties to other institutions.

-In the 2015 Fondazione Cogeme has begun a new project called “Festival Carta della Terra”, from 11 october to 14 november 2015, in collaboration with 5 local communities and other associations/institutions.
-Also in 2016 Fondazione will focus its activities on the second edition of this festival trying to increase and improve environmental policies, to encourage best practices inspired by values of the Circular Economy.
+In 2015, Fondazione Cogeme began a new project called “Festival Carta Della Terra”.
+This festival was organized for the first time in collaboration with 5 local communities and other associations/institutions from 11 October to 14 November 2015.
+In 2016, Fondazione Cogeme focused its activities on the second edition of this festival to increase and improve environmental policies, and to encourage best practices inspired by the values of the Circular Economy.
 EU Action Plan for the Circular Economy establishes a concrete and ambitious programme of action, with measures covering the whole cycle: from production and consumption to waste management and the market for secondary raw materials.
 The proposed actions will contribute to “closing the loop” of product lifecycles through greater recycling and re-use, and bring benefits for both the environment and the economy.
 Fondazione Cogeme won a call for tenders sponsored by Fondazione Cariplo (Milano) with a project titled “Verso un’economia circolare” (towards circular economy).

 In 2015, Terra nel Cuore Association (The Earth in the Heart Association), organized an Earth Day meeting that was attended by approximately 250 students.
 The Association also organized two teacher training sessions on the Earth Charter.

 The organization Centro Studi per la Pace Onlus (The Center for the Study of Peace, CSPACE) organized a school-year long project for five middle-schools on the Earth Charter.
 The programme was very successful and reached seven classes, around 100 students.